juliafei/Instastructure/README.md

 - [x] User can make a fix request
 - [x] User can take pictures within the app or upload a photo
-- [ ] User can view a map with reported issues, and add report location of their issue
 - [ ] User gets notification when issue is fixed
 - [ ] App sends notification or email to responsible organization
 - [ ] Organization can post status of fix (in progress, completed, planned...)